Gina Rinehart: Philanthropy

 In a 2006 Business Review Weekly article reviewing the way Australia's rich support philanthropy, it was noted that Rinehart prefers to keep a low profile, partly to avoid being "harassed by other charities" and partly for reasons of privacy.
 Rinehart is publicly known for visiting girls' orphanages in Cambodia and is on the expert advisory board of SISHA, a Cambodian non-profit organisation campaigning against human trafficking, in particular by rescuing and assisting sexually exploited women and children.

-In 2012 Swimming Australia announced a $10 million funding arrangement over 4 years with the Georgina Hope Foundation in conjunction with Hancock Prospecting.
+In 2012 Swimming Australia announced a $10 million funding arrangement over four years with the Georgina Hope Foundation in conjunction with Hancock Prospecting.
 The deal supports the Australian Swim Team through direct payments to elite and targeted development swimmers, as well supporting lesser known sports such as synchronised swimming.
-The arrangement was renewed for a further 2 years in August 2015 and includes naming rights to various Swimming Australia events, including the Australian Swimming Championships.
-As recently as 2019, the sporting group described Rinehart as “part of [the] team” and “part of the swimming family.".
+The arrangement was renewed for a further two years in August 2015 and includes naming rights to various Swimming Australia events, including the Australian Swimming Championships.
+In 2019, the sporting group described Rinehart as "part of [the] team" and "part of the swimming family."

 Awards and recognitions

 Bond University awarded Rinehart an honorary doctorate in 2013 "in recognition of her commitment and contribution to the Australian economy and wider community."

 In 2022, Rinehart was appointed as an Officer of the Order of Australia (AO) in the 2022 Australia Day Honours for "distinguished service to the mining sector, to the community through philanthropic initiatives, and to sport as a patron".

-In 2023, Forbes listed her 48th amongst World's 100 most powerful women.
+In 2025, Forbes listed her 52nd amongst World's 100 most powerful women.